Bluevine Reviews

 How to apply for a Bluevine loan

 You can apply for a Bluevine line of credit completely online.
-You’ll need your Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN), as well as your Employer Identification Number (EIN).
+You’ll need your Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN), as well as your employer identification number (EIN).
+Applying will not affect your credit; however, if you accept a credit offer, the company will perform a hard credit inquiry.

 To qualify, businesses must: